gamma-opt/oip-notes/course/part2/1-basics_of_calculus.md

 \end{align*}
 ```

-Notice that in this case,to solve the KKT conditions, we need to make an assumption on how the complementarity conditions $\lambda_i g_i(x) = 0$, $i \in [m]$, are satisfied.
+Notice that in this case, to solve the KKT conditions, we need to make an assumption on how the complementarity conditions $\lambda_i g_i(x) = 0$, $i \in [m]$, are satisfied.
 In this case, they imply that one of the following cases must hold:

 1. both $\lambda_1 = 0$ and $\lambda_2 = 0$; thus $g_1(x) < 0$ and $g_2(x) < 0$;
 2. $\lambda_1 > 0$ and $\lambda_2 = 0$; thus $g_1(x) = 0$  and $g_2(x) < 0$;